CDKTF Architecture & Synthesis

 5. Testing Boundaries & CI/CD Hooks

-Infrastructure testing must operate within isolated boundaries using cdktf.testing and pytest.
+Infrastructure testing must operate within isolated boundaries using cdktf.Testing and pytest.
 Implement unit tests for construct logic.
 Run integration tests for provider synthesis.
-Apply snapshot testing for HCL JSON output.
+Use the Testing.synth() method to validate synthesized JSON.

 5.1 Unit & Snapshot Testing

-Validate construct outputs against expected JSON schemas using assert_snapshot_matches().
+Validate construct outputs against expected JSON schemas using Testing.synth() and then inspecting the resulting JSON string.
 In-memory synthesis avoids cloud API calls during development.
 Compare generated cdk.tf.json fragments to baseline snapshots to detect regressions.

 5.2 Pipeline Integration Patterns